-Please note that ECULA does not generally allow early midterms or finals.
-Requests for such are granted at the discretion of the Program Director in consultation with the instructors.
-If you miss a final exam without any prior communication, you will take a zero for the exam (which may cause you to fail the course).
+Please note that ECULA does NOT allow early midterms or finals.
+You may be able to make up your midterm exam at the discretion of the instructor.
+In the case of missed final exams due to travel plans, you will not be allowed to make them up and will take a zero for the exam (which may cause you to fail the course).
 Check the exam schedule before you make any travel plans.